Post-Production Tech and ’Flows

 February 1, 2023

-The Future of Production Amplified: How Real-Time Graphics are Changing the Face of Film & Television Production
+The Future of Production Amplified: How Real-Time Graphics Are Changing the Face of Film and Television Production

-TL;DR Miles Perkins, Industry Manager of Film & Television at Epic Games, discusses how real-time graphics are revolutionizing production for film and television.
-Virtual production has exploded since 2019, moving […]
+Epic Games industry manager Miles Perkins discusses how real-time graphics are revolutionizing production for film and television.

 Amplify Content Team